brukGit/tenx-w0/README.md

 ## Project Structure
-├── data/                  # Directory containing raw and cleaned datasets ├── notebooks/             # Jupyter notebooks for EDA and analysis ├── scripts/               # Python scripts for data processing and visualization ├── tests/                 # Unit tests for the project ├── .github/workflows/     # GitHub Actions for CI/CD ├── .vscode/               # Visual Studio Code settings and configurations ├── requirements.txt       # Python dependencies
+    ```bash
+    ├── data/                  # Directory containing raw and cleaned datasets
+    ├── notebooks/             # Jupyter notebooks for EDA and analysis
+    ├── scripts/               # Python scripts for data processing and visualization
+    ├── tests/                 # Unit tests for the project
+    ├── .github/workflows/     # GitHub Actions for CI/CD
+    ├── .vscode/               # Visual Studio Code settings and configurations
+    ├── requirements.txt       # Python dependencies
     ├── README.md              # Project documentation (this file)
     └── LICENSE                # License for the project

 ## Usage
 ### Running the Notebooks